Data Loss Prevention Guide

 This software, available as a cloud-based or on-premise system, is compatible with Mac, Windows, and Linux endpoints, and can manage a large number of workstations.

 Technology is just one component of a comprehensive DLP solution.
 Effective data security requires that organizations create DLP policies and establish best practices for handling and storing sensitive data and handling security violations.
 The following list provides tips for setting up an effective DLP policy.

 Classify and interpret data

 Identify which information needs to be protected by evaluating risk factors and how vulnerable the data is.
-Invest in classifying and interpreting data, because this is the foundation for implementing a suitable data protection policy.
+Invest in tools that can accurately classify and interpret data, because this is the foundation for implementing a suitable data protection policy.